-The CBPF Arc Search Team (CAST) tested several arcfinding schemes using as core a CNN.
-For both the space-based and ground-based samples we carried out a simple preprocessing phase to enhance the objects in the images in order to check if they improve the automated arc detection with CNN.
+The CBPF Arc Search Team (CAST) tested several arcfinding schemes with CNNs at their core.
+For both the space-based and ground-based samples we used a simple preprocessing phase to enhance the objects in the images to check to see if this improved the automated arc detection with the CNN.
 We chose a contrast adjustment with $0.1\%$ pixel saturation and apply a low pass band Wiener filter \citep{wiener1964extrapolation} to reduce the effect of the noise.

 We used a native CNN from Matlab\footnote{\texttt{https://www.mathworks.com/products/matlab.html}, \texttt{https://www.mathworks.com/help/nnet/convolutional-neural-networks.html}}, which has Convolutional 2D layers with 20 5x5 filters.
 This CNN can work either with one or three input images, representing greyscale and colour images.
-Therefore, we employed different strategies for the two samples available for the challenge, which involve combinations of the available bands running in one or more CNN, using or not the preprocessing, and combining the output with the aid of other machine learning methods.
-In each case we used the simulations made available for the challenge both to train and to validate the results and we used the area under the ROC to determine which combination of methods gives the best result.
+We employed different strategies for the two samples available for the challenge, which involve combinations of the available bands running in one or more CNN, using or not the preprocessing, and combining the output with the aid of other machine learning methods.
+In each case we used the simulations made available for the challenge both to train and to validate the results and we used the area under the ROC (see Section \ref{sec:figure_of_merit}) to determine which combination of methods gives the best result.
 We selected $90\%$ of the images, chosen randomly, for the training and $10\%$ to validate.
-We repeated the process $10$ times to avoid bias due a specific choice of training/validation set and to define an uncertainty in our ROC.
+We repeated the process $10$ times to avoid bias due to a specific choice of training/validation set and to define an uncertainty in our ROC.

 For the space-based data set we tested only two configurations: i) using the CNN straightforwardly for classification and ii) with the preprocessing described above.
-We found that the results, accounting for the uncertainties, were clearly superior for the area under the ROC in the case including the preprocessing.
-Therefore, this is the configuration we have used for the challenge.
+We found that the results, accounting for the uncertainties, were clearly superior in terms of the area under the ROC with the preprocessing.
+Therefore, this is the configuration we used for the challenge entry.